What must be remediated now — and what may qualify for exception in higher education

 “Old” does not automatically mean “archived.”

-If the public still relies on it, it is not exempt.
+If students still rely on it, it is not exempt.

 Is there an accessible alternative available?

-Can the public access the same information or complete the same requirement in an accessible way?
+Can students access the same information or complete the same requirement in an accessible way?

 Examples of acceptable alternatives:

-- Accessible web pages instead of scanned PDFs
+• Accessible web pages instead of inaccessible PDFs

 Would remediation be an undue burden right now?

-Would fixing this require significant difficulty or expense relative to agency resources?
+Would fixing this require significant difficulty and significant expense relative to institutional resources?

 Key clarification: